Page Banner

 How does the department monitor activities at fuller’s earth mines?

 Each operator provides the department with an Annual Mining and Reclamation Report describing activities for the previous calendar year, and proposed mining and reclamation activities for the current year.
-The ERP, WRP or the state of Florida 404 permit may require additional monitoring reports.
+The ERP or WRP permit may require additional monitoring reports.

 Routine compliance inspections are conducted to ensure that mining and reclamation activities follow permit and reclamation rules.